 For this reason, the assessment is carried out not using a "paper and pencil test" but rather direct observation of children's activities.
 The assessment carried out in early childhood is carried out by observing or observing the learning activities they carry out by assessing entrepreneurial attitudes.
-Assessment of children's entrepreneurial attitudes is carried out by using an observation sheet by providing a checklist on aspects that, according to the observer's observations, are by the child's results or activities as measured through a performance test.
-The results of the observations can be presented in table 6.
+Assessment of children's entrepreneurial attitudes is carried out by using an observation sheet by providing a checklist on aspects that, according to the observer's observations, are by the child's results or activities as measured through a alidity, Practicality, and Effectiveness: